March 10, 2016

-This trip was one of our best and I badly wanted to write about it.
-But at the time of our travel we didn’t think that we’ll ever want to write about it, thus a lot of information was lost over the time.
-I thought that the best way to write about this trip is to list all places which we visited and add a lot of photos 🙂
+This trip was one of our best but at the time of our travel we didn't think that we'll have a blog, thus, unfortunately, some information was lost over the time.
+I thought that the best way to write about this trip is to list all the places we've been to and add lots of photos :)

 New York is a huge city and even a few weeks is not enough to enjoy it in full.
 At the time of our trip we stayed at our friends' place in Manhattan close to the famous Wall Street.
 Location was perfect as we explored most of Manhattan on foot.
 I would split New York into the following areas to explore:

 - Brooklyn Heights (beautiful district and amazing views over Manhattan, and of course the famous Brooklyn Bridge)